-During the financial year ended 31 December 2021, the External Auditors briefed the Board members on the changes to the Malaysian Financial Reporting Standards have impact on the Group's and the Company's financial statements for the financial year.
+During the financial year ended 31 December 2022, the External Auditors briefed the Board members on the changes to the Malaysian Financial Reporting Standards that were adopted by the Group for the financial year.

 Company Secretary

 The Board is supported by a qualified secretary who is a Fellow member of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") and is qualified to act as Company Secretary under the Companies Act, 2016.
 As a practicing Company Secretary, she has also attended continuous professional development programmes as required by MAICSA and Companies Commission of Malaysia.